 Excel stored on Dropbox to Google Sheets

 Dropbox is another popular cloud storage where you can store your XLSX files.
-With Coupler.io, you can import Excel data from Dropbox to Google Sheets as well.
+With Coupler.io, you can import data from Excel and CSV files stored on Dropbox to Google Sheets.

 Do I need to sync Excel with Google Sheets?